Shekhale/gbnns_dim_red/README.md

  Graph-based NNS is performed in a low-dimensional space and several best candidates are then evaluated in the original space.
  Searching in the low-dimensional space is faster since distances can be computed more efficiently.
  Also, while learning the mapping, we enhance the distribution of points with desired properties, which further improves graph-based search.
-We perform a thorough analysis of different heuristics that can be used to improve NNS algorithms and enrich our method with the most promising ones.
-As a result, we get a new state-of-the-art NNS algorithm.
+You can combine this method with any graph-based structure like [HNSW](https://github.com/nmslib/hnswlib) or [NGT](https://github.com/yahoojapan/NGT).

 #### Files description and run examples
-First, you need to specify paths to prospective data location in following files and `dim_red/data.py`
+First, you need to specify paths to prospective data location in the following files and `dim_red/data.py`

 `train.py` file aggregate different techniques for dimensionality reducing from **dim_red** folder.
 To learn your favorite method you need to specify it with other learning parameters.
 For example,